-If you do a search on Google, Yahoo, or MSN for tongkat ali or wholesale tongkat ali what you get as results unfortunately is not primarily the websites of businesses that are genuine wholesale traders of tongkat ali.
+If you do a search on Google for tongkat ali, what you get on the first two pages are mostly tongkat ali scams, not the websites of businesses that are genuine traders of tongkat ali.

 What you get are plenty of references to websites of people whose expertise is not tongkat ali but search engine optimization.
 Such website optimizers rely on the fact that they can muscle themselves into top search engine rankings, and when you order through them, they look for a genuine supplier from whom they can demand a substantial commission.
 Or they only start trading in a certain line after they received the first order.